jcy2704/weather-app/README.md

 # Weather App

 Weather App is a dynamic app that shows the current weather of different countries.
 Used JavaScript with DOM API to render and manipulate HTML.
-Implemented asynchrous functions and promises to access public APIs; OneWeatherMap API to render the weather information and Unsplash API to render the background depending on the current weather.
+Implemented asynchrous functions and promises to access public APIs; OpenWeatherMap API to render the weather information and Unsplash API to render the background depending on the current weather.

 ## Built With